Mission, Vision, and Values

 Technical Stuff

 I received my Ph.D. in Clinical Psychology from the University of Toronto Scarborough.
-I am a psychologist with the College of Psychologists of Ontario and licensed to practice in the areas of Clinical, Forensic, and Neuropsychology with adults.
+I am a psychologist with the College of Psychologists and Behaviour Analysts of Ontario and licensed to practice in the areas of Clinical, Forensic, and Neuropsychology with adults.
 I am a psychologist at Waypoint Centre for Mental Health Care in the only high secure forensic mental health program in the province.
 I have served on various executive committees within the Canadian Psychological Association (CPA), as well as other national organizations.

-I am continuously active in clinical research, focusing on the metacognitive and neurocognitive predictors of psychosis to develop more targeted psychological interventions for schizophrenia in forensic settings.
+I am active in clinical research, focusing on the metacognitive and neurocognitive predictors of psychosis to develop more targeted psychological interventions for schizophrenia in forensic settings.
 I have also examined neurocognition in traumatic brain injury and antisocial personality disorder.
 I have numerous peer-reviewed publications, have given presentations at national and international conferences, and have been the recipient of research and teaching awards.